 We handle a wide range of food including marine products, farm products, and livestock products, and our procurement networks extend all over the world from Asia, North America, South America, and Europe.
 Our main strength lies in handling marine products, procuring high quality ingredients from all over the world such as sockeye salmon (USA), cod roe (USA), cod/salmon roe (Russia, Canada), shrimp (Vietnam, India), and dried young sardines (South Korea, Indonesia).

 Marine products have been our main strength since our establishment and many of those including processed goods such as salmon and fish roe, flavored fried bean curd, and chicken products are used in convenience store o-bento lunch boxes, o-nigiri rice balls, and side dishes.
-In addition to convenience stores, we have customers in the restaurant sector as well as supermarkets, and in recent years, we have striven to diversify and expand operations by, for example, procuring new foodstuffs such as imported fruits,exporting processed marine products produced by our subsidiary company to countries such as America, Thailand, China and Russia and developing value-added products.
+In addition to convenience stores, we have customers in the restaurant sector as well as supermarkets, and in recent years, we have striven to diversify and expand operations by, for example, procuring new foodstuffs such as imported fruits,exporting processed marine products produced by our group companies to countries such as America, Thailand, China and Russia and developing value-added products.
 We also sell products aimed at food production factories such as sanitary materials, office equipment, cooking utensils, auxiliary materials, and disaster prevention supplies.
 Making use of the unique knowledge held by our group companies regarding production plants, we develop products that meet on-site needs.

 We have acquired know-how by providing products to convenience stores, which are extremely strict when it comes to quality standards, and we hope to always be a company that brings safe, secure and delicious food to Japanese dining tables.